American Enterprise Institute: William J. Baroody Jr. (1980–1986)

-Baroody Sr. retired in 1978, and was replaced by his son, William J. Baroody Jr. Baroody Sr. died in 1980, shortly before Ronald Reagan took office as US president.
+Baroody Sr. retired in 1978, and was replaced by his son, William J. Baroody Jr. Baroody Sr. died in 1980, shortly before Reagan took office as U.S. president in January 1981.
+According to Politico, the think tank "rose to prominence" in this period "as the primary intellectual home of supply-side economics and neoconservatism."

-During the Reagan years, several AEI staff members decamped for the administration.
-That, combined with prodigious growth, diffusion of research activities, and managerial problems, proved costly.
-Some foundations then supporting AEI perceived a drift toward the center politically.
-Centrists like Ford, Burns, and Stein clashed with rising movement conservatives.
-In 1986, the John M. Olin Foundation and the Smith Richardson Foundation withdrew funding for the institute, pushing AEI to the brink of bankruptcy.
-The board of trustees fired Baroody Jr. and, after an interregnum under interim president Paul McCracken, hired Christopher DeMuth as president in December 1986.
-DeMuth stayed on for twenty-two years.
+During the Reagan administration, several AEI staff were hired by the administration.
+But this, combined with prodigious growth, diffusion of research activities, and managerial problems, proved costly.

 Christopher DeMuth (1986–2008)

+In December 1986, AEI hired Christopher DeMuth as its new president, and DeMuth served in the role for 22 years.

 In 1990, AEI hired Charles Murray (and received his Bradley Foundation support for The Bell Curve) after the Manhattan Institute dropped him.
-Others brought to AEI by DeMuth included John Bolton, Dinesh D'Souza, Richard Cheney, Lynne Cheney, Michael Barone, James K. Glassman, Newt Gingrich, John Lott, and Ayaan Hirsi Ali.
+During DeMuth's tenure, the organization turned further to the political right.

+AEI had severe financial problems when DeMuth began his presidency.
 During the George H. W. Bush and Bill Clinton administrations, AEI's revenues grew from $10 million to $18.9 million.
+Academic David M. Lampton writes that DeMuth was responsive to the financial power of "America's hard right".

 The institute's publications Public Opinion and The AEI Economist were merged into The American Enterprise, edited by Karlyn Bowman from 1990 to 1995 and by Karl Zinsmeister from 1995 to 2006, when Glassman created The American.
-DeMuth presided over AEI as it moved into the digital age.

 AEI was closely tied to the George W. Bush administration.
-More than twenty AEI staff members served in the Bush administration, and Bush addressed the institute on three occasions.
-"I admire AEI a lot—I'm sure you know that", Bush said.
+More than 20 staff members served either in a Bush administration policy post or on one of the government's many panels and commissions, including Dick Cheney and John R. Bolton.
+In an address to the institute, Bush said "I admire AEI a lot—I'm sure you know that", Bush said.
 "After all, I have been consistently borrowing some of your best people."

-Cabinet officials also frequented AEI.
 In 2002, Danielle Pletka joined AEI to promote the foreign policy department.
 AEI and several of its staff—including Michael Ledeen and Richard Perle—became associated with the start of the Iraq War.
-President George W. Bush used a February 2003 AEI dinner to advocate for a democratized Iraq, which was intended to inspire the remainder of the Mideast.
+Bush used a February 2003 AEI dinner to advocate for a democratized Iraq, which he said would inspire the remainder of the Mideast.
 In 2006–07, AEI staff, including Frederick W. Kagan, provided a strategic framework for the 2007 surge in Iraq.
-The Bush administration also drew on AEI work in other areas, such as Leon Kass's appointment as the first chairman of the President's Council on Bioethics and Norman J. Ornstein's work drafting the Bipartisan Campaign Reform Act that Bush signed in 2002.
+The Bush administration also drew on AEI scholars Leon Kass, who was appointed as the first chairman of the President's Council on Bioethics and Norman J. Ornstein, who headed a campaign finance reform working group that helped draft the Bipartisan Campaign Reform Act.